 - Make them engaging.
 Use engaging language and visuals in your surveys to keep customers interested.

 With creating customer surveys covered, let’s look at another tactic: progressive profile through forms.

 Progressive Profiling On Your Forms

-If you have a solid content marketing strategy in place and people are repeatedly visiting your site to download content, then you might as well take advantage of progressive profiling.
+You could use progressive profiling if you have a solid content marketing strategy and people repeatedly visit your site to download content.
 Uh, what’s that?
-As Hubspot explains:

-Over time you will collect enough data to paint a detailed picture of your subscriber or customer, focusing on information that helps you connect with them in a more meaningful way.
-Let’s revisit the social media marketing tool example––in this case, you can ask questions like, “What’s your biggest social media challenge?” or “What’s the one thing you most want to get out of your social media efforts?” and give a few possible answers in a multiple choice format.
+In this case, you can ask questions like, ‘What’s your biggest social media challenge?’ or ‘What’s the one thing you most want to get out of your social media efforts?’ and give a few possible answers in multiple-choice format.

 Your Competition’s Website

 Studying your competition’s web copy and blog content is another excellent way to identify what matters to your target market.
 Granted, there’s no guarantee that your competition’s messaging is based on thorough research.
 Still, common threads found in the copy and blog content across your competitors’ websites can point you in the right direction.

 To analyze your competition’s messaging, you can draw up a hierarchy.